Updated: 8th March 2020

 Located close by to each other are both the gold and spice souqs of Dubai.
 Here you can get a flavour of buzzing markets trading in all that glitters in the Emirates.
 These markets are somewhat more glitzy and tame compared to souqs in the likes of Morocco and Oman that I had visited before, although they still came with a degree of solid salesperson-pitch as you walked past the stools.

 Colourful happenings occur on all sides, while heavy carts slide past you and ladies in bright clothing peddle jewellery.
-In the spice souq, all the colours of the delicious flavours of dishes can be found, as well as dates and nuts which can be purchased in smaller quantities if you just want some snacks for the day.
+In the spice souq, all the colours of the delicious flavours of dishes can be found, as well as the famous Medjool dates, which can be purchased in smaller quantities if you just want some snacks for the day.

 During my morning visit, it was relatively calm, though I’ve been told later in the day, leading to evening, it gets much busier – so depending on the vibe you want, you may decide to visit the souq’s later on in your Dubai stopover, though I believe it closes for a while over lunch hours.